Locally caught seafood is good for you and your community. Plus it’s usually fresher and tastier than grocery store options.

 Buying local allows you to support your state’s commercial fishing industry.
 Here in North Carolina, fishing has been a way of life for generations.
 Your purchase of local seafood supports an entire industry of fish houses, boat captains, oyster farmers, processors, distributors, and more.

 A strong commercial fishing economy makes for stronger coastal economies overall.
-Healthy coastal economies are better prepared for storms, can more effectively plan for tourism and development.
+Healthy coastal economies are better prepared for storms, and can more effectively plan for tourism and development.